opendatasoft/slate/source/includes/_fields_specification.md

 }
 ```

-Fields are processed and displayed in a definite order, this configuration options can be used to change that order.
+Fields are processed and displayed in a definite order, this configuration item can be used to change that order.

 ## Delete